 Angie McKee – advisor to leaders of Fortune 500 companies – teaches people how to restore joy at work in her book entitled, How To Be Happy At Work.
 During WOBI’s Humanification themed conference McKee addressed:

 “Create an environment where ‘purpose’ is front.
-Most people want to lead well, want to manage well …. most people want to make a difference (on their jobs),” she advised.
+Most people want to lead well, want to manage well …. most people want to make a difference (on their jobs),” McKee said during her presentation.
 McKee’s message emphasized the thought that ‘purpose, hope, friendship and conviction are essential elements to creating and sustaining happiness’.

-I had the opportunity to speak with her, where she shed more light on a happier life in the workplace.
-Here are two pieces of advice for those that love their work but are unhappy with the environment:
+I had the opportunity to speak with McKee where she shed more light on a happier life in the workplace.
+Here are two pieces of advice for those that love their work but unhappy with the environment: